 The Facts: What is DeadbeatsExposed.com?

 DeadbeatsExposed.com is a popular website and online bulletin boards for users to shame deadbeat parents, scammers, liars, sex offenders, and more.
-It has quickly become a go-to destination for online gossip, baseless accusations, and shaming individuals.
+It has quickly become a go-to destination for online gossip, baseless false accusations, and shaming individuals.
 DeadbeatsExposed.com also covers the following types of persons and reports:

 - Animal abusers